gitlabhq/gitlabhq/doc/development/feature_flags.md

 In general, it's better to have a group- or user-based gate, and you should prefer it over the use of percentage gates.
 This would make debugging easier, as you filter for example logs and errors based on actors too.
-Futhermore, this allows for enabling for the `gitlab-org` group first, while the rest of the users aren't impacted.
+Furthermore, this allows for enabling for the `gitlab-org` group first, while the rest of the users aren't impacted.